 Acne mechanica is the medical term for “maskne”, a skin condition brought on by prolonged wear of facial personal protective equipment e.g face masks.
 It is caused due to the breakdown of your skin’s barrier (its outermost layer that shields you from outside damage while keeping hydration locked in).
 A damaged skin barrier can lead to all kinds of skincare related issues including irritation, breakouts, and acne.
 On top of that, the prolonged occlusion, heat and sweat can cause the skin to become dry, itchy and raw.
 Other common face mask skin problems include: Allergic contact dermatitis, Rosacea, Seborrheic dermatitis and Folliculitis.

-Masks are meant to be worn for a few minutes but now that we (except you’re one of the rebels who have decided to just do as they wish…sideeye) have to wear them longer because of covid-19, the skin is prone to maskne especially if you wear homemade/cloth masks.
+Masks are meant to be worn for a few minutes.
+However, now that we (except you’re one of the rebels who have decided to just do as they wish…sideeye) have to wear them longer because of covid-19, the skin is prone to maskne especially if you wear homemade/cloth masks.
 This is not to say these masks are bad but they are more likely to cause skin irritations and make it easier to get acne.